ryannathanwilson/HIMSS_Interview/README.md

 	- Multiple tables with foreign key
 - How to write to multiple tables with one layered object
 - How to do a put request
+    - PUT request works natively, but needs to be modified to include partial_update objects.
 - Should resolving simply delete a report?
     - I would prefer to mark "resolved" column to true
     - Archive periodically
+    - If deleting, the use pre-delete signal to also delete existing sub-objects
 - How to block?
     - Set state to "BLOCKED"
+    - Configure "partial_update()"

 ## Next Step Features
 - Authentication
 - Toggle hide/show "BLOCKED" reports
 - Testing
+- Add loading state during async function operation